gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 myHistogram.labels("someLabelValue").observe(100d);
 ```

-With OpenTelemetry, the histogram buckets cannot be specified when creating the histogram itself.
-The buckets are specified at the SDK level when tying everything together.
+With OpenTelemetry, the histogram buckets are defined as an "advice".
+An "advice" is meant as a suggestion that may be overriden later at the OpenTelemetry SDK level if needed.

+This look's like the following:

 ```java
 // Defining the histogram